 \section{Pleated surfaces}

 For the remainder of this section, we assume that $f \colon S \to S$ is a strongly irreducible end-periodic homeomorphism.
 Throughout, $Y \subset S$ will denote a core for~$f$.

 A {\em pants--lamination} on a hyperbolic surface $X$ is a geodesic lamination whose leaves are the curves of a pants decomposition together with isolated leaves such that each complementary component is an ideal triangle spiraling into all three cuffs of its pair of pants, see \Cref{fig:ideal-triangulation-pants}.
 We also make a technical assumption that for each pants curve, the leaves that spiral in towards that curve do so ``in the same direction" on both sides of the curve.
-This is necessary to ensure that in \Cref{sub:simp-hyp-surfaces} we can find simplicial hyperbolic surfaces limiting to our choice of pleated surface without adding many additional vertices.
+This utility in this assumption is clarified in \Cref{S:interpolation} (see the remark at the end of that section for an alternative approach).
 See \Cref{fig:pants-lamination-direction} for an illustration of this behavior.

 Let $M$ be a hyperbolic 3-manifold.
 A \textit{pleated surface} is an arc-length preserving map $\varphi: (X, \sigma) \to M$ from a surface $X$ with a complete hyperbolic metric $\sigma$ such that: (a) $\varphi$ maps leaves of some $\sigma$--geodesic lamination $\lambda \subset X$ to geodesics, and (b) $\varphi$ is totally geodesic in the complement of $\lambda$.
 We say that $\lambda$ is the \textit{pleating locus} of $\varphi$ if it is the smallest lamination satisfying conditions (a) and (b).
 See \cite[Section 5]{CanaryEpsteinGreen} for more details.